 disciplinary, 12 courses

-PHYS 150, PHYS 160, PHYS 270, PHYS 285, PHYS 383, MATH 130 Calculus I, MATH 131 Calculus II, and five additional courses in physics at the 200- or 300-level.
-A course at the 200- or 300-level from another science division department may be substituted for a physics course with the approval of the department chair.
+PHYS 150, PHYS 160, PHYS 270, PHYS 285, PHYS 383, MATH 130 Calculus I, MATH 131 Calculus II, and five additional courses in physics at the 200-, 300-, or 400-level, including at least one capstone course (any course numbered 460 or higher), unless the student completes an approved capstone experience.
+A course at the 200- or above from another science division department may be substituted for a physics course with the approval of the department chair.

 REQUIREMENTS FOR THE MAJOR (B.S.)